reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

 },
 ```

-Down below in our `<View>` let's add an Input and Button to search with.
-Add our imports:
+This will give us access to `this.state.photos` in our render function.
+We'll also want our UI,
+so lets add a Button and Input to use for searching:

 ```js
 import Button from 'reapp-ui/components/Button';